The Pelvic Partnership provides information and support to both women with PGP and healthcare professionals caring for women with PGP.

 - Refer for assessment and treatment of the pelvic joints and soft tissues by a manual therapist (physiotherapist, osteopath or chiropractor – NHS or private practitioner).
 Pain and function should improve after each treatment session

 - Discuss pain relief options.
-Paracetamol is safe in pregnancy but often not effective, and mild opioids are more beneficial.
+Paracetamol is safe in pregnancy but often not effective, and stronger pain medication may be more beneficial.
 Click here for more information about the management of pain with PGP

 - Be aware of the psychological impact of PGP as with other forms of severe pain and disability, and take appropriate steps to address this and provide support.
 Click here for more information about the psychological impact of PGP